-Definition 1.3.
+Definition 1.2.2.
 (A conjunction)

-A conjunction is a proposition formed by combining two propositions (called conjuncts) with the word and.
-The conjunction of sentences A and B will be designated by A and B ($A \wedge B$) and has the following truth table :
+A conjunction is a proposition formed by combining two propositions (called conjuncts) using the word 'and.'
+The conjunction of sentences A and B will be designated by A and B $(A \land B)$ and has the following truth table:

-$A \wedge B$ is true when and only when both A and B are true.
+$A \land B$ is true if and only if both A and B are true.